UK's Miliband sets election promises in stone, rivals snigger

-LONDON (Reuters) - Britain’s Labour Party leader Ed Miliband has unveiled an 8 foot (2.4 meters) tall stone tablet engraved with his promises to voters ahead of a May 7 election, drawing ridicule on social media and from political rivals who likened it to a tombstone.
+LONDON, May 3 (Reuters) - Britain’s Labour Party leader Ed Miliband has unveiled an 8 foot (2.4 metres) tall stone tablet engraved with his promises to voters ahead of a May 7 election, drawing ridicule on social media and from political rivals who likened it to a tombstone.

 With four days to go until the vote, polls show Miliband’s party is neck and neck with Prime Minister David Cameron’s Conservatives, with neither expected to win a majority.